-Games Based on Comics You Forgot About
+Games Based On Comics You Forgot About

 There are a lot of video games based on comics.
 It’s a pretty easy connection to make.
 People who love reading about heroes taking on tons and tons of bad guys.
 They even most likely want to get in on the action themselves.
 While watching a TV show or movie based on comic books is fun, it’s way more enjoyable to save the day yourself.
-Recent trailers and gameplay clips from Square Enix’ Avengers game, and the recent Marvel Ultimate Alliance game for the Nintendo Switch, reignited a fire inside me.
+Recent trailers and gameplay clips from Square Enix’s Avengers game, and the recent Marvel Ultimate Alliance game for the Nintendo Switch, reignited a fire inside me.
 I love games based on my favorite heroes.
 Then, I realized something: there are a ton of comic book video games I had forgotten about.
 To make sure you don’t do the same, let’s talk about some games based on comics that will take you back down memory lane.

 Games Based on Comics Worth Revisiting – Recent Titles